mbryzek/schema-evolution-manager/README.md

     sem-apply --host localhost --name sample --user postgres

+Similarly, for non-standard setups, you can optionally pass in the port

+    sem-apply --host localhost --port 5433 --name sample --user postgres

 ### When you are happy with your change, commit:

     git commit -m "Adding a new tmp table to test sem process" scripts